svenaoki/CNN-PyTorch-React/README.md

         └── manifest.json
 ```

-In the backend folder are the python scripts containing two CNNs, one from scratch one from transfer learning, and app.py where the flask application creates and API endpoint to the model.
+In the backend folder are the python scripts containing two CNNs.
+One built from scratch, one built from transfer learning using ResNet.
+The weights are calculated on google colab.
+The Flask application is found in /backend/app.py where the flask application creates an API endpoint for predictions.
-In the frontend folder is the react js application which allows us to upload picture and run the CNN as per the pictures below.
+In the frontend folder is the ReactJS application which allows us to upload picture and run the CNN.

 Click on "Choose file" and upload your cat or dog image